VOID WHERE PROHIBITED. NO PURCHASE NECESSARY.

 The Entry Video must be longer than 60 seconds, but not longer than 120 seconds.
 The Entry Video must not exceed 100MB in file size.
 The Entry Video must be the original work of the student.
 Only the student can appear in the Entry Video, no other individuals should be filmed.
 Students must work independently on the development of their video concept and must record their video with minimal help or direction from others.
 Entries WILL NOT be accepted which include non-student work.

-To upload the Entry Video, the student must visit, during the Contest Period, www.youngscientistchallenge.com and login by using his/her username and password to access the upload page.
+To upload the Entry Video, the student must visit, during the Contest Period, www.youngscientistchallenge.com and login by using his/her username and password to enter the upload page.
 At the upload page the student will be prompted to upload his/her Entry Video, provide any additional requested entry information, and, if desired, upload a photograph and brief biographical information.
 Entry Videos must be submitted on the Contest upload page in one of the following file formats: *.asf;*.avi;*.flv;*.mov;*.mpg;*.mpeg;*.wmv; or *.mp4.
 Any photographs should be uploaded in print-quality resolution (if possible), in *.tiff, *.gif, or *.jpg format.
-Completed entries must be received between 5:00 PM ET on December 20, 2012 and 8:00 PM ET on April 23, 2013.
+Completed entries must be received between 5:00 PM ET on January 25, 2011 and 5:00 PM ET on April 15, 2011.
 No entries will be accepted before or after such period.
-If you wish to update your Entry Video, you can log into your user account to resubmit your video prior to 8:00 PM ET on April 23, 2013.
+If you wish to update your Entry Video, you can log into your user account to resubmit your video prior to 5:00 PM ET on April 15, 2011.
 Once you upload a new Entry Video, the new Entry Video will overwrite the old Entry Video associated with your user account.

 Participation in the Contest constitutes the student's and his/her parent's or guardian's full and unconditional agreement to and acceptance of these Official Rules and the decisions of Sponsor and Judges.
 By entering the Contest, the student and his/her parent or guardian warrants that the student's Entry Video is an original creation of the student's; has not been previously published or won any award; and that student and the parent or guardian is aware of no conflicting rights in the submission or claims to the submission, including but not limited to copyright or other intellectual property right.

 Round 1: All entries will first be screened to ensure they meet the entry criteria.
 A panel of judges from Discovery Education and its partner organizations, educators and science professionals will then score qualifying Entry Videos.
-Entry Videos will be scored using the following judging criteria:
+Entries will be scored using the following judging criteria:

-At the Final Event, each finalist will be required to make a presentation in front of a panel of judges.
-This will include:
+Through the program, each finalist will be required to make a presentation in front of a panel of judges.
+The presentation will include:

 The finalist who scores the highest according to the Round 2 judging criteria above will be deemed the Grand Prize winner.
 Once the Grand Prize Winner has been determined, the three next-highest scoring finalists will each be deemed a Runner-Up Winner.
 Once the Runner-Up Winners have been determined, the remaining six finalists will each be deemed a Second Prize Winner.
-Sponsor reserves right to award additional prizes or titles at the Final Event, in its sole discretion.
-In the event of any ties, the "Finalist's ranking from the Final Event's scored scientific challenges" score will be used as a tiebreaker.
+Sponsor reserves right to award additional prizes or titles at the Event, in its sole discretion.
+In the event of any ties, the scientific knowledge score will be used as a tiebreaker.

 *Appearance is subject to availability; talent will be selected by Sponsor in its sole discretion.
 In the case of unavailability of any advertised talent, Sponsor reserves the right to substitute such appearance with other talent in its sole discretion.